-In the previous blog post I introduced how Patanajli’s yoga sutras can help us in in times of social isolation.
+In part one of this blog post I shared how Patanajli’s yoga sutras can support us in in times of lockdown and social isolation.
 I hope you found it useful, inspiring and insightful.
+In part two we’ll be unpacking the Niyamas in relation to self-care in todays world.

 As a reminder, the Patanjali’s yoga sutras we’re looking at are the Yamas and Niyamas, which form a foundation to assist in cultivating a more present and aware state of being.
 The Yoga Sutras of Patanjali are a collection of Sanskrit sutras or aphorisms on the theory and practice of yoga that was compiled somewhere between 200 BCE to 400 CE.

-In part two of this post we’ll be unpacking the Niyamas in relation to self-care in todays world.
 Patanjali lists five Niyamas, these translate to positive responsibilities or observances.
-They maybe thought of as healthy habits for living a spiritual existence.
+They maybe seen as healthy habits for living a spiritual conscious existence.
 They’re traditionally practices concerned with ourselves, although we can think of them as affecting the outside world too.

 Here’s my personal translation of the Niyamas to help support your physical, spiritual and mental state of wellbeing in todays world in reference to self-care.